 It is recommended that the campus maintain an emergency response kit in the main administration area.
 During an emergency the kit should be taken outside or to the appropriate area to have it on-hand as needed.
-It is also recommended that the Emergency Response Kit contain the following items:
+The kit should contain the following items: